 Oil for frying (I like canola/avocado oil for frying)

 - Stir in the hams and parsley until well combined.
 Cook together for two minutes.
+Press the ham into the bechamel.

 - Remove the mixture from the fridge and begin forming 2-inch logs with your hands.